How to reconcile Stripe income manually

 • GASDS Donations - typically not relevant (only for any donations via a contactless Stripe card reader where the amount per individual donation is £30 or less)

-• Less Expenditure - for the total of the fees deducted (typically grouped into a single expenditure line).
+• Less Expenditure - the total of the fees deducted (typically grouped into a single expenditure line).

-Note: if you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2 which is far quicker and doesn't require manual data entry.
+If you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2 which is far quicker and doesn't require manual data entry.

 Option 2: Adding Stripe as an account, and uploading and reconciling transactions